who we are

 Our Goals

-Our Sisters' House aims to strengthen families, empower women to become self-sufficient, and help children affected by domestic violence heal, with the hopes of breaking the cycle of domestic violence.
+The goals of the organization are: To increase family functioning, strengthen families, assist Black and African American women, girls and youth in becoming self-sufficient, and help children affected by domestic violence heal, with the hopes of breaking the cycle of domestic violence.

 Outreach